 Our Mission Statement is to preserve and protect the natural environment of the area for the education, entertainment, and enjoyment of all ages of people.
 Our strategy combines environmentally conscious design with maximum educational impact to the visitor.

 The Park comprises 70 acres (28 hectares) of land including approximately 40 acres of cloud and rainforest and 30 acres (12 hectares) of pastureland cut by a previous owner.
-The forest area is currently protected under Private Wildlife Refuge Status and we are in the process of reforesting the unoccupied pastureland.
+The forest area is currently protected under Private Animal Sanctuary Status and we are in the process of reforesting the unoccupied pastureland.
 We are also an active member of the Costa Rican Network of Private Nature Reserves, the Green Stamp Program, the Blue Flag Program and the Environmental Services Payment Program.

 The 2.2 miles (3.5 kilometers) of hiking trails and viewing platforms constructed from 1998-2000 were designed and built without cutting one tree or vine system.
 The materials for the trails and platforms were carried down on foot in order to avoid the use of heavy equipment in the forest.
 The credit for this tremendous accomplishment goes to Mr. Bernardo Picado who designed trails for the National Park System of Costa Rica prior to joining our team.